quicbit-js/test-kit/readme.md

     ok 4 should be equivalent
     ok 5 should be equivalent

-The detailed input and expected output that tableAssert gives speeds up trouble-shooting.
+The detailed input and expected output that table_assert gives speeds up trouble-shooting.

 ### Table assert options - more control

-A major benefit of t.tableAssert is the common need for its default behavior.
-Many tests can be written using first several columns for input and last column to assert output - tableAssert() will plan one assert per row, print full descriptions, and assert 'same' on each function result.
+A major benefit of t.table_assert is the common need for its default behavior.
+Many tests can be written using first several columns for input and last column to assert output - table_assert() will plan one assert per row, print full descriptions, and assert 'same' on each function result.
 But what if we want another type of assert?
 You can use the options parameter to use tables with different assert requirements:

-    t.tableAssert( table_or_data, fn, options )
+    t.table_assert( table_or_data, fn, options )

     options is an object with properties:
         plan:  (number) number of tests to plan() per row.  defaults to 1.
 Set to zero to